 The computer system and all related equipment, networks, and network devices are provided for authorized Law Enforcement Training students use only.
 Unauthorized use is prohibited and may be a violation of the law.
-There is no reasonable expectation of privacy.
-All information contained therein may be monitored, intercepted, recorded, read, copied, or captured in any manner by authorized personnel.
+As a user, there is no reasonable expectation of privacy.
+All information contained herein may be monitored, intercepted, recorded, read, copied, or captured in any manner by authorized personnel.